rgaleevbc/console-game-of-life/README.md

-# Console Game of Life
+# Game of Life

-A modern C# implementation of Conway's Game of Life using .NET 8 and latest C# features.
+A modern C# implementation of Conway's Game of Life using .NET 8, featuring both console and desktop versions.

 ## Description